bramboe/homekit-groups/README.md

 - The integration uses the same entity filter mechanism as the core HomeKit integration: it adds slot entity IDs to the bridge’s **exclude** list and the virtual Architect entity to the **include** list, then reloads the bridge.
 - Virtual entities are registered with a stable `unique_id` so they survive renames in the entity registry.
-- This is a **Home Assistant integration** (custom component), not a HASS add-on or HACS-specific package; it runs inside Home Assistant and depends on the built-in **HomeKit** integration.
+- This repo is an **add-on repository**: the add-on installs the integration into your config; the integration runs inside Home Assistant and depends on the built-in **HomeKit** integration.

 ## Requirements